 c) at a distance of about 150 to 300 metres, 2 red panels (timepiece and STOP) and a final beige panel “zone exit” with 3 cross bars.

 A voluntary stop between the yellow warning panel and the STOP panel is prohibited, under threat of penalty that may result in disqualification from the event.
-Timing is recorded on the finish line, with printer-type clockingin equipment.
-A “photo/ finish” camera (Onboard camera type, GoPro or other) will also be installed in order to solve the ties.
+Timing is recorded on the finish line, with printer-type clocking in equipment.
+A “photo/ finish” camera (Onboard camera type, GoPro or other) will also be installed in order to solve possible ties.
 The latter will be duplicated by hand-held stopwatches.

-At a distance of about 150 to 300 metres after the finish, the competitor shall stop at a time check signalled by a red clock and a red STOP panel.
-The timekeeper on duty will enter on the time card the arrival time (hour, minute and second), which will also be the starting time for the following Road Section (hour and minute).
+At a distance of about 150 to 300 metres after the finish, the competitor shall stop at a time check signaled by a red clock and a red STOP panel.
+The timekeeper on duty will enter the arrival time (hour, minute and second) into the time card, which will also be the starting time for the following Road Section (hour and minute).
 Any competitor not stopping at the STOP panel to enter his time will be penalised, up to disqualification.

 The arrival times are recorded on the basis of seconds.

 A competitor not present at the start of a Stage and who did not inform the race direction in any manner will be disqualified.

 The competitor who does not wish or cannot start a Stage must still present himself, be represented by somebody at the start of the Stage must inform the Clerk of the Course before the start of the Stage.